-- Pupils are expected to follow the Behaviour Policy and to follow our school rules; - Children are expected to report behaviour that concerns, hurts or worries them to an adult; - Children will be encouraged to be open to the idea of reconciliation.
+- Pupils are expected to follow the Behaviour Policy and to follow our school rules; - Children are proactively encouraged to report behaviour that concerns, hurts or worries them to an adult; - Children will be encouraged to be open to the idea of reconciliation. - Children are able to explain what is expected of them.

-What is expected of parents and carers?
+12. The role of parents and carers

-- Parents will support the principles set out within the school Behaviour Policy; - Parents will not encourage physical violence or inappropriate language use in or around school at any time.
+- Parents will support the principles set out within the school Behaviour Policy, - Sign the Home School Agreement; - Parents will not encourage physical violence or inappropriate language use in or around school at any time.